 Think of it as a rescue organization… for animal activists!

-With unending gratitude to the many compassionate people who already support and staff animal shelters and rescue sanctuaries, who feed hungry animals, who tackle exploitation through education and citizens’ initiative and other legal avenues, a niche remains for a group like Other Nations.
-As a group, we can educate ourselves and others on the full range of issues; because there’s strength in numbers, we can speak out from a position of empowerment.
-We can enjoy unity and share joy in our common pursuit.
+Many compassionate people already support and staff animal shelters and rescue sanctuaries, feed hungry animals, and tackle exploitation through education and citizens’ initiative and other legal avenues, but a niche remains for an entity like Other Nations.
+We can educate ourselves and others on the full range of issues, then speak out from a position of individual empowerment.
+We’ll find strength in numbers as we connect with like-minded others, enjoying unity and sharing joy in our common pursuit.
 As individuals, we can clarify, each for ourself, what we believe about humanity’s moral obligation to animals (many of us are still finding our way in the philosophical realm).
 We can eloquently reject flimsy, illogical objections–If you care about animals, you don’t care about people.
-Together we can create a place and a way to express ourselves to benefit all species who have a rightful place on this Earth.
+Together and individually we can command the strength to take a stand and self-confidently express ourselves to benefit individuals of all species who have a rightful place on this Earth.

 Other Nations is physically located in Missoula County, west-central Montana.
 Our compassionate spirit is universal.

 Please read our current newsletter and, if you would like to stay connected with Other Nations, use the “subscribe” menu item to receive notice of future newsletters.

 About our name…

 Henry Beston was an American naturalist and writer born in 1888.
 He spent a year on Cape Cod in a small cottage with a view of the North Atlantic, and chronicled this solitary year in his 1928 classic, The Outermost House.